- Home

 Decisions about our information and technology assets

-Climate change impact: higher temperatures increase peak energy demand and the chance energy outages could disrupt IT and communications systems.
+Climate change impacts: higher temperatures increase peak energy demand and the chance energy outages could disrupt IT and communications systems.

 - how we ensure adequate backup power to maintain critical business functions